William George Stirling: Personal life

 Stirling was married to Chan Chee Man Wan.
 Together, they had one daughter, Mary, who was born in 1918.
 His hobbies included drawing.

 In December 1926, he was cut several times with a man by a man while trying to resolve a conflict between the man and his wife.
 The man had attacked his wife after she stated that she did not want to return to him, after which Stirling interfered and was then attacked by the man.
 The man later attempted to commit suicide by stabbing himself.

 Following his retirement to London, he began to develop his talent for sculpting.
 In March 1936, two of his bronze sculptures, with one depicting a Chinese boy actor, and the other depicting a Malay boy, were purchased by the Municipal Commission of Singapore using the money Karel Willem Van Kleef had donated.
-In January 1939, he presented three of the busts he sculpted, a Bust of a Chinese Gentleman, a bust of Arjuna, and a bust of a Chinese girl, to the National Museum of Singapore, then known as Raffles Museum.
+In January 1939, he presented three of the busts he sculpted, Bust of a Chinese Gentleman, a bust of Arjuna, and a bust of a Chinese girl, to the National Museum of Singapore, then known as Raffles Museum.

 Stirling died on 11 October 1951 in St Charles' Hospital in Kensington, London.
 His funeral was held on 17 October.

 In 1956, his wife demonstrated the cooking of Chinese food to Queen Elizabeth The Queen Mother.
 She died in Hong Kong in 1977.